jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/index.md

-# Welcome
+# Documentation intro

+!!!
+Warning

+    The documentation is undergoing significant development and modifications, and this will continue until at most July 6, 2025.
+As a result, it may be difficult to follow its content at the moment.
+Apologies for any inconvenience.

-Hello, welcome to the documentation for the 3D-Anatomy-Project built by [JRCZ Data Science Lab](https://jrcz.nl/en/data-science-lab.html)
+Welcome to the documentation for the 3D-Anatomy-Project built by [JRCZ Data Science Lab](https://jrcz.nl/en/data-science-lab.html)

 ## General overview